-Pongal is that Indian staple that comes in handy during busy days and festivals.
+Pongal is an Indian staple that is handy during busy days and festivals.
 The savoury venpongal makes it to dinner much more on colder nights as it is the quickest, zero thought-provoking one-pot Indian vegetarian meal to put together.
 However, depending on the degree of tiredness, leftover pongal is common.
-However overnight this Pongal hardens and loses the soft consistency!
-No one really likes it anymore.
+However, overnight this Pongal hardens and loses the soft consistency!
+No one likes it anymore.

 To make this more palatable, I refurbish this in a few different ways.
-The most popular ofcourse is the Pongal vadais.
-Though these are the preferred form, these are not perfect for the morning runs that actually use the leftover pongal in the lunchbox.
+The most popular of course, is the Pongal vadais.
+Though these are the preferred forms, they are not perfect for the morning runs that use the leftover pongal in the lunchbox.
 So here is a simpler easier idea, pongal cutlets.

 Which type of pongal is good for pongal cutlets?

-The common pongal varieties are the ones where rice and split green gram are cooked together.
-This will become thick and lumpy upon becoming cold so it is perfect for that soft centred cutlets.
+The common Pongal varieties are the ones where rice and split green gram are cooked together.
+This will become thick and lumpy upon becoming cold so it is perfect for that soft-centred cutlets.
 However, I love the crispy exterior that the millet-based pongals create.
-In short, as long as long are you are able to hold and shape the pongal it will not fall apart as a cutlet.
-If you are using refrigerated pongal, let it come to room temperature before you shape them.
-However, the sweet pongals and paal pongal is not suitable for this recipe.
+In short, as long as you can hold and shape the pongal, it will not fall apart as a cutlet.
+If you are using refrigerated pongal, let it come to room temperature before you shape it.
+However, the sweet pongals and paal pongal are not suitable for this recipe.

 Gather the ingredients for this rice and lentil cutlets